cancerberoSgx/yamat/README.md

  * Not involved with the development cycle.
  * Just a simple transformation back and forward in versions of your monorepo's `package.json` dependencies.
 Will never modify anything else but that
  * User is responsible on everything else, publish, versioning, testing
+ * User is responsible of setting a **"prepare" script** that builds its project accordingly - if not unlink --version pack won't work as well as npm publish
  * User is responsible of correctly ordering dependencies in yamat.json so build doesn't fail
  * KISS.
  * Don't try to be fast.